-It is a telescopic (narrow angle) camera for observing the detailed terrain on the surface of the Martian moon.
-It can capture surface images at a resolution of about 40cm and obtain information on the distribution of different materials that correspond to the collected samples.
-It can also be used for checking safety of the planned landing site.
+This is a telescopic (narrow angle) camera for observing the detailed terrain on the surface of the Martian moons.
+TENGOO can capture surface images at a resolution of about 40cm and obtain information on the distribution of different materials that correspond to the collected samples.
+It can also be used for checking safety at the planned landing site.

 OROCHI stands for “Optical RadiOmeter composed of CHromatic Imagers”.

-It is a wide angle camera to observe the topography and material compositions on the Martian moon surface.
-It can take images of visible light reflected from the Martian moon's surface at multiple wavelengths to identify hydrated materials and organic matter both around globally and at the sampling locations.
+This is a wide angle camera to observe the topography and material compositions on the Martian moon surface.
+It can take images in the visible light reflected from the Martian moon's surface at multiple wavelengths to identify hydrated materials and organic matter, both globally and at the sampling locations.